victordibia/neuralqa/notes.md

 - verify latest build of ui without debug flags ... e.g. setting port to loccal port
 - verify version bump

+## FAQs
+- How does NeuralQA handle really long passages?
+BERT can process input of max size 512 tokes (question + context + special tokens), how does NeuralQA handle longer passages?
+We divide the context into multiple chunks (with some optional striding) and find answers within each chunk.
+For very very long passages, you can